rtg142857/HOD_Mock_Pipeline/README.txt

-Code for HOD fitting and mock creation from the AbacusSummit catalogues
+Code for HOD fitting and mock creation from the flamingo simulations on COSMA Branched off from code that fit from the AbacusSummit simulations on NERSC

 # HOD Fitting